|

 inciting hatred and malcontent.

-Handgun: A clutched firearm
+Handgun: a clutched firearm

 with trigger pull light as breath;

-handle on the side of a casket,
+handles on the side of a casket,

 results of a violent shooting death.

-Handover: A secret tactic
+Handover: a secret tactic

-involving the torture of those
+results in the torture of those

-captured for extreme rendition.
+sent abroad for extreme rendition.

-Handhold: A grip on reality
+Handhold: a grip on reality

 by people needing a hand.

-of those who now rule the land.
+those who seek to rule this land.

 Copyright © John Newlin | Year Posted 2018